T0nd0Tara/playwright-async-benchmark/README.md

 But it can be configurable in `playwright.config.ts` for example, maybe even use something like `p-limit` and allow to limit the amount of concurrency per worker (like in `run-fair.sh`) Just a thought.

+## Disadvenatges
+As the advenatges are clear, the disadvantages need to be stated
+- **Encapsulation** \
+  As we can create new browser context for each test via `await browser.newContext()`, \
+  and catch errors from functions natively in JS. \
+  The real encapsulation problem comes from tests writing and reading global variables, which can cause flaky tests. \
+  This is the main reason why I believe this should not be the default behaviour of PW.

+- **Refactor** \
+  To be honest, I didn't read that much into the PW code, but I believe it wouldn't be that trivial of a PR.